vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

         // output : now when we delete the todo from UI & refresh the page then that todo will be removed from local storage + from UI also

+- here we also saw that we added the data attribute dynamically to the `<li></li>` element i.e list-item class <br>
+    instead of defining already inside the `template` element 💡💡💡

 ## discussion page